theme-next/theme-next.org/source/docs/theme-settings/custom-pages.md

 #### Cheers Archive Page

 By default NexT shows the cheers characters from `ok` to `excellent` according to the numbers of your posts.
-You can disable it by editing values `cheers` to `false` in {% label primary@theme config file %}.
+You can disable it by setting value `cheers` to `false` in {% label primary@theme config file %}.

 ```yml next/_config.yml
 cheers: false